pwFoo/bash-scripte/README.md

 # Bash Scripts

-**BashPySimpleGui.sh** - Use Bash and Python to get a simple GUI with PySimpleGUI in your Bash sripts.
+**BashPySimpleGui.sh** - Use Bash and Python3 to get a simple GUI with PySimpleGUI in your Bash sripts.